Photographed by Jaqlin Medlock

-Katie Langan (Professor) is the Chair of the Fine & Performing Arts Division and Chaired the Department of Dance at Marymount Manhattan College for over twenty-years, moving on from the position just as the Department reached top ten in College Magazine.
+Professor Katie Langan is the Chair of the Fine & Performing Arts Division and Chaired the Department of Dance at Marymount Manhattan College for over twenty-years, moving on from the position just as the Department reached top ten in College Magazine.
 She teaches advanced levels of Ballet and Pointe, is a frequent choreographer for the Department’s fall concert series, and is the Artistic Director of the Dance Department’s semi-annual performance series during her tenure as Chair of the Department.
 Under Ms. Langan’s tenure, this performance series has grown from an in-studio presentation of works by faculty and student choreographers to a major dance event featuring new and restaged works by America’s most noted choreographers and has become a major dance event for the College and beyond.
 She continues to work to fund-raise and friend-raise with the MMC Dance Advisory Board, now 18 members strong, whose goal is to support Dance at Marymount Manhattan College, providing both scholarship and guest artist opportunities.